Archive for the ‘business’ Category

 5. Use automated / enhanced bidding

-Although these options sound great, what I’ve seen in practice is that Adwords most of the time just raises your bids to the maximum CPC you’ve set.
+Although these options sound great, what I’ve seen in practice is that Google Ads most of the time just raises your bids to the maximum CPC you’ve set.
 With manual bidding you have much better control over what you are willing to pay.
 I suggest adding the [top of page] column to your keyword reports to select a proper price to bid.

 6. Combine multiple keywords in a single ad group